Filtering in Blazor Pivot Table Component

 Blazor PivotGrid with Filter

-Meanwhile filtering can also be configured at code behind using the PivotViewFilterSettings class while initial rendering of the component.
-The basic settings required to add filter criteria are:
+You can also configure filtering programmatically using the PivotViewFilterSettings class during the initial rendering of the component.
+The essential settings required to add filter criteria are:

-• Name: It allows to set the appropriate field name.
+• Name: Sets the appropriate field name for filtering.

-• Type: It allows to set the filter type as FilterType.Include or FilterType.Exclude to include or exclude field members respectively.
+• Type: Specifies the filter type as FilterType.Include or FilterType.Exclude to include or exclude field members respectively.

-• Items: It allows to set the members which needs to be either included or excluded from display.
+• Items: Defines the members that need to be either included or excluded from the display.

-• LevelCount: It allows to set level count of the field to fetch data from the cube.
-NOTE: This property is applicable only for OLAP data source.
+• LevelCount: Sets the level count of the field to fetch data from the cube.
+NOTE: This property is applicable only for OLAP data sources.

 NOTE

-When specifying unavailable or inappropriate members to include or exclude filter items collection, they will be ignored.
+When you specify unavailable or inappropriate members in the include or exclude filter items collection, they will be ignored.

 @using Syncfusion.Blazor.PivotView